What money disaster?

 Two years ago, I switched to Geico Commercial for my car.
-The policy itself wasn't a lot more than I'd have been looking at for an individual car on a personal policy, however not having the multi-car discount or the bundling with homeowners did end up costing extra.
+The policy cost itself wasn't a lot more than I'd have been looking at for an individual car on a personal policy, however not having the multi-car discount or the bundling with homeowners did end up costing extra.

 Find an independent agent who works with several insurance companies.

-There are a number of options and providers out there who can gather your information and find a personal or commercial policy that would work for you.
+There are a number of options and providers out there who can gather your information and find a personal or commercial insurance policy that would work for you.

 If you're not sure where to look, here's two recommendations I would make:

-Find a good recommendation for independent insurance agents.
+Find a good independent insurance agent.

 I have a lot of respect for Dave Ramsey, a national personality that talks about personal finances.
 He vets a list of what he calls Endorsed Local Providers for independent insurance agents.

 Now I'm pretty sure he gets referral fees for his endorsements.
-Idon't have a problem with that personally if that means I can find someone who will do a good job.
+I don't have a problem with that personally if that means I can find someone who will do a good job.
 I do NOT have an affiliate relationship here, so there is no revenue that comes to me for this link.